yahoojapan/multiple-dimension-spread/docs/develop/binary/column_binary.md

 Since it is not required, this function does nothing if it does not have an index.

 # Example
+In this section, we will introduce an example of implementing Int type column conversion.
+Please see below for the code of this class.

 ## A simple example of column encoding